rouleaup88/Kanji-stroke-order/README.md

 * WK_svg_normal.json.compressed    - The SVG for the kanji taught by wanikani.com in their original height of 109px
 * WK_svg_smaller.json.compressed   - Same as the previous file but proportionally smaller with a reduced height of 63px.

 LZMA is a binary format.
-In the context of a Tampermonkey userscript is not always possible to transfer binary files over the network.
+In the context of a Wanikani Tampermonkey userscript is not always possible to transfer binary files over the network.
 Versions of these three LZMA files are available encoded into base64 format.
 These are ascii files that will pass where binary is prohibited.

 * All_svg.json.base64          - All SVG files provided by jisho.org.